Skip to main content

 Testing and monitoring

-Schedule the annual penetration test, build the quarterly vulnerability assessment cycle, and implement continuous log monitoring with compliant retention.
+Schedule the annual scenario-based test, build the vulnerability-analysis testing cycle, and implement continuous monitoring for suspicious activity and vulnerabilities.

 Incident procedures and reporting